beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 You'll then be prompted to name your new app and repository – this is optional, feel free to use the default app and repo name if you like!

-> Note: the your Begin app name and repository name cannot be changed later.
+> Note: your Begin app name and repository name cannot be changed later.

 ![Name your Begin app and repo](/_static/screens/guides/personal-website/begin-repo-name.jpg)